The Grey Medallion

 What do I need to bring

 Food and drinks (lunch & morning tea), pen, paper.
-If you are participating in the water session (an optional pool session is normally held on the second day of the course), it is recomended to bring a swimming costume and towel for that session.
+If you are participating in the water session (an optional pool session is held on the first day of the course), it is recomended to bring a swimming costume and towel for that session.

 The Grey Medallion is conducted by a registered and qualified teacher (Patricia), who can be contacted on telephone 0402 454 644 or email secretary@CaloundraCity.org.au.